Articles

 What is the Age Pension?

-The Age Pension is a government-funded income support benefit distributed through Centrelink, the social welfare agency administered by the Commonwealth Department of Human Resources.
+This is a government-funded income support benefit distributed through Centrelink.
+This is the social welfare agency administered by the Commonwealth Department of Human Resources.

 At what age do you become eligible for the Age Pension?

-Males: To qualify for the Age Pension, must be aged 65 years or over (until 2017, from when new rules will apply – see below).
+Males: To qualify for the Age Pension, must be aged 67 years or over.

-By January 2024, the same age entitlement will apply to both genders.
+Females: Since January 2024, the same age entitlement will apply to both males and females.

 Who can receive the Australian Age Pension?